s-makin/discourse-offline-helper/README.md

 Here's a rough checklist of things to look out for
 * `conf.py`: Edit the product title, links, and any other relevant settings.
-* `index.md` pages: You may want to edit the `toctree`s to reflect a different order or display other titles.
+* `index.md` pages: You may want to edit the `toctree`s to reflect a different order, display other titles, or remove unnecessary inclusions
-* All markdown pages: Check the formatting, since there might be some discourse-flavored markdown (e.g. stuff in `[square brackets][/square brackets]`) left over.
-Edit them manually, or add more formatting checks to the [`replace_discourse_syntax()`](https://github.com/s-makin/discourse-offline-helper/blob/2d9b233fac16bf1045d07ea008cfe3e8e4b65c5d/doh/sphinx_handler.py#L42) function!
+* All `.md` pages: Check the formatting, since there might be some discourse-flavored markdown (e.g. stuff in `[square brackets][/square brackets]`) left over.
+More automatic substitutions are planned.
-* Check the warnings in the output of the `make run` for common issues like links and cross-references that did not process correctly and files that were not found by the auto-generated `toctree`.
+* Check the warnings in the output of the `make run` for common issues like links and cross-references that did not process correctly, files that were not found by the auto-generated `toctree`, or code block syntax highlighting tags that aren't valid in Sphinx. (e.g. 'plain')

 ## Contribute